Zepeng-Mu/myWebsite/content/home/about.md

   institution = "University of Chinese Academy of Sciences" year = 2018

 +++

-This is the personal website of Zepeng Mu (call me Phoenix).
-I am a fourth year undergraduate student from University of Chinese Academy of Sciences (UCAS), and I major in Biological Sciences.
-I will become a PhD student in Genetics, Genomcis, and Systems Biology at The University of Chicago in fall, 2018.
-My major interests are using genomics knowledge and technologies, together with proper statistical methods to investigate genetic architecture that is related to human diseases, particularlly cancer.
-See my CV please.
+This is the personal website of Zepeng Mu.
+My English nickname is Phoenix.
+I took my undergraduate education at University of Chinese Academy of Sciences (UCAS), and I majored in Biological Sciences.
+I am now a Ph.D. student in Committee of Genetics, Genomcis, and Systems Biology (GGSB) at The University of Chicago.
+My major interest is to use genomics technologies with proper statistical methods to investigate genetic architecture of human complex diseases, including cancer.